Hands-on, hands-off: how Bowen opens the door to self-healing

 European College of Bowen Studies research director Helen Kinnear and director Julian Baker organised the six-week research project, with 100 patients being treated by different Bowen therapists throughout Britain.
 Patients were randomly assigned to either a treatment or placebo group.

-treatment group showed a significant increase in overall range of motion (ROM) and shoulder function compared to the placebo group.
+The treatment group showed a significant increase in the overall range of motion (ROM) and shoulder function compared to the placebo group.
 Average ROM improvement was 23° for the treatment patients and only 8° for the placebo group.
 This was the average improvement over all the shoulder movements: some movements improved considerably and others did not respond so well.

-Shoulder abduction, flexion and horizontal abduction showed most improvement.
+Shoulder abduction, flexion and horizontal abduction showed the most improvement.
 Most patients achieved ROM in these movements after only three treatments.

 ROM of shoulder abduction improved in 78% of patients compared to 22% of the placebo patients.
 Treatment group improved by 40° while the placebo group showed an improvement of 9°.
 These two results are statistically significant (p<o.o5).

 Shoulder flexion ROM improved by 28° in the treatment group and only 7° in the placebo group.
-This was statistically significant at p<0.05 and "shows that Bowen is an effective way to non-invasively increase functional range of motion in the stiff and painful shoulder".
+This was statistically significant at p<0.05 and “shows that Bowen is an effective way to non-invasively increase the functional range of motion in the stiff and painful shoulder”.